 Is it possible to whiten a tooth crown?

-The American Dental Association (ADA) says that crown whitening treatments will not affect the color of your crowns.
+The American Dental Association (ADA) says that dental crown whitening treatments will not affect the color of your crowns.
 A crown’s color will not change after it is placed in your mouth.
 If your natural teeth begin to yellow or get discolored, consider whitening them to match the brightness of your brighter crowns.

 If you have at least one crown on your teeth, see Dr. Lassen.
 He will be able to suggest the best solution for keeping your crowns and natural teeth as white as possible.
 In no time, you’ll be smiling with confidence!